danbev/learning-rust/notes/pin.md

 ## Pin
 Rust types fall into 2 different categories, types that can be moved around in memory like primitives (numbers, bools, etc, and all types made up on these primitive types).
-These are called Unpin types.
+These are called Unpinned types.
 Unpin is an autotrait which all types that are moveble get by default.

 Then there are also types that cannot be moved around in memory as this will